OctopusDeploy/blog/blog/2025-01/get-environment-promotion-right/index.md

 You probably know pre-production environments by names like staging and test, but they all share a common purpose.
 They're the step between development and production.
 These are where you make sure the application and deployment will run successfully in production, and so should mirror your production environments.
 These environments should only run code from the main branch, to prevent changes you don't want pushed to your production environment.

-### Productions environments
+### Production environments

 The most important environment is the production environment, as this is where your application serves customers.
 By this stage, code has been automatically tested and deployed multiple times to reduce the risk of something going wrong.

 ## Why the sequence in environment promotion is so important

 Having a structure in place for your environment promotion means you can be confident in everything that goes to production.
-If you implemented strict rules for environment promotion, you know that what you deployed to production will work as planned.
+If you implement strict rules for environment promotion, you know that what you deploy to production will work as planned.
 This is because you've tested the new version of your application and the pipeline itself (including any changes to it) in the pre-production environment.

 Having confidence in what you released is important for a few reasons: